 • Become part of a growing professional network.

-Participants will be divided into three small groups based on their interests, with each group assigned to a mentor.
-The groups will receive mentoring and editorial guidance while covering pressing environmental issues and solutions in the Mediterranean region, with a particular focus on climate change.
-By the end of the program, each team will have contributed to a digital issue of Magma Magazine.
-Their work will be published on Magma's website, with strong encouragement for co-publications in other media (See previous edition).
+Participants have been divided into three small groups based on their interests, with each group assigned to a mentor.
+Throughout the next few months, groups will receive mentoring and editorial guidance while covering pressing environmental issues and solutions in the Mediterranean region, with a particular focus on climate change.
+By the end of the program, each team will have contributed to a digital issue of Magma Magazine (See previous editions).
+In addition to being published on Magma's website, fellows will be encouraged to co-publish their stories with other media.

 Host Editors and Mentors